 - to set a limit on the amount of financial aid you can receive during the academic year (which federal regulations require us to do).

-This means that your actual expenses may be different from what's listed on your award letter, and the total amount of your aid—including scholarships, grants, loans, and work-study—can't exceed your total cost of attendance.
+This means your actual expenses may be different from what's listed on your award letter, and the total amount of your aid—including scholarships, grants, loans, and work-study—can't exceed your total cost of attendance.

 What's included in my COA?